-For the sake of clarity, we have translated certain original-language terms consistently, especially within synoptic passages and for commonly repeated rhetorical phrases, and within certain word categories such as divine names and non-theological technical terminology (e.g., liturgical, legal, cultural, zoological, and botanical terms).
+For the sake of clarity, we have translated certain original-language terms consistently, especially within synoptic passages and for commonly repeated rhetorical phrases, and within certain word categories page A13 • INTRODUCTION TO THE NEW LIVING TRANSLATION such as divine names and non-theological technical terminology (e.g., liturgical, legal, cultural, zoological, and botanical terms).
 For theological terms, we have allowed a greater semantic range of acceptable English words or phrases for a single Hebrew or Greek word.
 We have avoided some theological terms that are not readily understood by many modern readers.
 For example, we avoided using words such as "justification" and "sanctification," which are carryovers from Latin translations.
 In place of these words, we have provided renderings such as "made right with God" and "made holy."